learn-academy-2022-charlie/treasure-hunt-lancewrites/README.md

     - Set state with updated value

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+    - branch: win-lose
+    - create a random number to set state
+    - Add a conditional to the handleGamePlay to update the treasureLocation with a money emoji
+    - Added another random number for bomb to the componentDidMount lifecycle method
+    - Set the state for bomb location
+    - Added a conditional statement
 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.